Strimzi Documentation Contributor Guide

 The guide contains high-level outlines of the processes required to deploy, configure, secure and monitor a deployment of Strimzi.

-The Deploying and Upgrading Strimzi guide provides instructions on all the options available for deploying and upgrading Strimzi.
+The Deploying and Managing Strimzi guide provides instructions on all the options available for deploying, managing and upgrading Strimzi.
 The guide describes what is deployed, and the order of deployment required to run Apache Kafka in a Kubernetes cluster.

 As well as describing the deployment steps, the guide also provides pre- and post-deployment instructions to prepare for and verify a deployment.
 Additional deployment options described include the steps to introduce metrics.